jc9536/Assignment_2/Assignment_2.md

 ## 4. Given the slope, what do you expect the trend of the data to be (e.g., “as X increases, y…”) (3 pts)

-Given the slope, I would expect the trend of the data to be: as Intropspection increases, Optimism increases (as X increases, y increases).
-This would be a positive linear relationship because the slop of the linear model is a positive value.
+Given the slope, I would expect the trend of the data to be: as Introspection increases, Optimism increases (as X increases, y increases).
+This would be a positive linear relationship because the slope of the linear model is a positive value.

 ## 5. If “Introspection” has a value of 75, what would be the predicted value of “Optimism”?
 Show your work.
 (3 pts)